Just like that, Naika Venant was live.

-Psychologists also say suicides streaming on social media can have an effect on those who are watching.
+Psychologists also say suicides streaming on social media can have an effect on those who watch.

-Draper, with the National Suicide Prevention Lifeline, said one concern is the risk of copycat killings.
+Draper, with the National Suicide Prevention Lifeline, said one concern is the risk of copycat acts.

 “What we don’t want to have happen is to make it seem easy to do,” she added.
 “That’s concerning.”

-“We take our responsibility to keep people safe on Facebook very seriously and work with organizations around the world to provide assistance for people in distress,” a spokesperson said in a written statement.
+“We take our responsibility to keep people safe on Facebook very seriously and work with organizations around the world to provide assistance for people in distress,” a representative said in a written statement.

 Said Draper, director of the National Suicide Prevention Lifeline: “We really need to remind people that there’s something that they can do when they spot people — whether it’s online or offline — who are suicidal.
 There are things they can do to prevent suicide.”